kevinle623/Statify/README.md

 <h2 id="contributing">Contributing</h2>

 <p align="center">
   We welcome contributions from everyone!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please open an issue.
 Let's make Statify even more awesome together.
 </p>

 <hr>